-What is it with turning regular every day activities into contests?
+What is it with turning regular everyday activities into contests?
 The simple joy of eating a hot dog is now a sanctioned event governed by the International Federation of Competitive Eating (IFOCE).
 Ironing is now an extreme sport as is growing a beard.
-Don’t get me wrong…as both a competitive person and a male (age 18 to 35) I can appreciate a ridiculous challenge, and while I am skeptical about reading for sport, I feel that if you’re going to do so there needs to be rules.
+Don’t get me wrong…as both a competitive person and a male (age 18 to 35) I can appreciate a ridiculous challenge.
+And while I am skeptical about reading for sport, I feel that if you will do so there needs to be rules.

-This morning, I came across the following blog post on Flavorwire.com entitled “10 Novels That We Dare You to Finish.”
-In the post, “foolhardy readers” are encouraged to go through the list and comment on which titles, if any, were finished with ease.
-In a related blog post, GallyCat editor Jason Boog has included links to “free eBook copies of five massive novels.”
-Boog who enjoys reading electronic versions of long novels feels this approach “seems like the perfect way to interact with when they appear on a single, flat screen.
+This morning, I came across the following blog post on Flavorwire.com; 10 Novels That We Dare You to Finish.
+The post encourages “foolhardy readers” to list and comment on which titles they finished quickly.
+In a related blog post I found links to free ebook copies of five massive novels.
+GallyCat editor Jason Boog enjoys reading electronic versions of long novels.
+The mammoth books are easier to interact with when they appear on a single, flat screen.

 Boog does raise an interesting point.
 Downloading a free version of something like War and Peace is more convenient than borrowing it from the local library.
 But if one is being challenged (or in the case of Flavorwire … “dared”) to read these titles, then I would argue that downloading the “e” version is cheating.

 Challenging Yourself (and others)